ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

 - :ref:`CAN_SLCAN_CPORT<CAN_SLCAN_CPORT>` set to 1
 - :ref:`SERIAL7_PROTOCOL<SERIAL7_PROTOCOL>`  set to 22
-- Reboot flight controller
+- Reboot autopilot

 .. note::

-   CUAVV5 / NANO / FMUV5 flight controller running ArduPilot4.0 or later firmware will have two USB interfaces, one is flight controller's console port (SERIAL0) running MAVLINK  and one is an SLCAN interface port; if there are not two ports showing in the Mission Planner Comm Port drop-down box, please uninstall the driver and reinstall.
+   CUAVV5 / NANO / FMUV5 autopilot running ArduPilot4.0 or later firmware will have two USB interfaces, one is autopilot's console port (SERIAL0) running MAVLINK  and one is an SLCAN interface port; if there are not two ports showing in the Mission Planner Comm Port drop-down box, please uninstall the driver and reinstall.
 If you continue to have problems, see :ref:`troubleshooting-composite-connections`

 **For Pixhawk series / FMUv2 / FMU V3 / FMU V4**

 - :ref:`CAN_SLCAN_CPORT<CAN_SLCAN_CPORT>` Set to 1
 - :ref:`CAN_SLCAN_TIMOUT<CAN_SLCAN_TIMOUT>` Set to 0 (no timeout, reboot to return to normal operation)
 - :ref:`CAN_SLCAN_SERNUM<CAN_SLCAN_SERNUM>` Set to 0
-- Please do not reboot the flight controller until your operation is complete.
+- Please do not reboot the autopilot until your operation is complete.

 .. note::

-    STM32F4 does not support dual virtual USB ports, so  flight controllers using STM32F4 processor can only be used for SLCAN after the MAVLink connection on USB is closed; after writing the above settings, the USB interface becomes an SCLAN port; MAVLink connections can be made again after a reboot.
+    STM32F4 does not support dual virtual USB ports, so  autopilots using STM32F4 processor can only be used for SLCAN after the MAVLink connection on USB is closed; after writing the above settings, the USB interface becomes an SCLAN port; MAVLink connections can be made again after a reboot.
 Until then the USB connection can be used for SLCAN operations.

 NEO-V2 Internal Configuration
 =============================